 He is a member of the editorial boards of Journal of Consumer Research, Journal of Consumer Psychology, and the Journal of Marketing, and a member of the Journal of Marketing Research Advisory Board.
 He has served as president of the Policy Board of the Journal of Consumer Research, president of the Association for Consumer Research, associate editor for the Journal of Consumer Research, and associate editor and co-editor for the Journal of Consumer Psychology.
 He co-chairs the Boulder Summer Conference on Consumer Financial Decision Making.
 He was listed among the world’s 50 marketing scholars most cited in the year 2013.

 Lynch studies the cognitive psychology of consumer decision-making, with a recent focus on consumer financial decision making.

 Lynch and Srull’s (1982) “Memory and Attentional Factors in Consumer Choice: Concepts and Research Methods” introduced concepts of stimulus-based and memory based decision making and highlighted the role of information processing below the level of conscious awareness.
 Feldman and Lynch’s (1988), “Self-Generated Validity and Other Effects of Measurement on Belief, Attitude, Intention, and Behavior” put forth the “accessibility-diagnosticity model, the first general theory explaining the relative weights of different cues in decisions and an influential contribution to theory of “constructive preferences.”

-His 1997 paper with Alba and colleagues on Internet shopping and his 2000 paper with Ariely on price sensitivity on the Internet are both among the most cited papers on any topic to appear in any marketing journal from the time of their publication to the present.
+Lynch’s 1997 paper with Alba and colleagues on Internet shopping and his 2000 paper with Ariely on price sensitivity on the Internet are both among the most cited academic papers about internet marketing.
 His more recent research has focused on intertemporal choice and planning, including Zauberman and Lynch’s (2005 Journal of Experimental Psychology: General) resource slack theory of discounting, a general theory that explains why different resources are discounted at different rates and Lynch, Netemeyer, Spiller, and Zammit’s (2010 Journal of Consumer Research) generalizable scale of “propensity to plan” predicts credit scores, controlling for various demographics, Fernbach, Kan and Lynch’s (2015 Journal of Consumer Research) analysis of prioritization and planning for efficiency in the face of low resource slack, and Jhang and Lynch’s (2015 Journal of Consumer Research) analysis of why consumers feel more busy now than in the future when they are close to completing even inconsequential goals.

-Lynch teaches an undergraduate capstone senior seminar in marketing, an MBA elective on the use of market intelligence in business decision–making and a Ph.D. course on designing experiments in the social sciences.
+Lynch teaches an undergraduate capstone senior seminar in marketing, an MBA elective on the use of market intelligence in business decision–making, and a Ph.D. course on designing experiments in the social sciences.

 The psychology of annuitization decisions, a mortgage recommender system to help consumers choose mortgages in line with their personal tastes and risks, the role of goals in discounting of future outcomes, and the role of financial literacy in consumers’ financial decisions.